Mahadeva Temple, Kalanjoor

-Mahadeva Temple, Kalanjoor popularly known as Thrikkalanjoor Sree Mahadeva temple is a Hindu temple.
-It is 80 kilometers to the south-west of the Sabarimala temple on the Punular-Muvattupuzha highway in Pathanamthitta District, Kerala, India.
-A majestic banyan tree, flanked by an Althara that is visible from a distance for any traveler on the main road, announces the presence of the temple to the devotee.
+Mahadeva Temple, popularly known as Thrikkalanjoor Sree Mahadeva Temple, is a Hindu temple.
+It is 80 kilometers to the south-west of the Sabarimala temple on the Punalur-Muvattupuzha highway in Pathanamthitta district, Kerala, India.
+A banyan tree, flanked by an altar, is visible from a distance for any traveler on the main road, announcing the presence of the temple.

-A Mandapam artistically etched with magnificent mural paintings announcing the prowess of artists and artisans of yore surrounds the banyan tree.
-Inside the Mandapam there is an idol of Nataraja, the dancing manifestation of Lord Shiva, facing the east..
+A Mandapa artistically etched with magnificent mural paintings announcing the prowess of artists and artisans of yore surrounds the banyan tree.
+Inside the Mandapam there is an idol of Nataraja, the dancing manifestation of Shiva, facing the east.
 From this Mandapam towards the west, a 60 feet high Gopuram (artistically carved towering arches) could be seen on the eastern side.
-The 18 ascending steps from the Gopuram lead to the sacred idols of Indiliyappan (Sastha) and the Mahasiva idol, which is the presiding deity of the Mahadeva temple.
+The 18 ascending steps from the Gopuram lead to the sacred idols of Indiliyappan (Sastha) and the Mahasiva idol, which is the presiding deity of the temple.

 Due to the presence of Mahadeva and Sastha idols in the temple, there are two Dhwajas (towering flag posts coated with copper) adjacent to each other which is a rare spectacle seldom seen in other temples.
 The Mahasiva idol and the Sastha idols are installed facing each other in this temple.
-The real name of the temple is Sankarapurathu Mukkalvattom Devaswom, but is popularly known as Thrikkalanjoor Sree Mahadeva temple.

 Festivals

 The annual temple festival starts in the Malayalam month of Meenam (March/April) and ends with Thiruvathira Arattu.
 The festival lasts eight days.
 On the sixth day Indilayappan festival is celebrated.
 Renowned artists from South India participate in this festival, which is famous for its Carnatic music renditions.
 Great exponents of Carnatic music like Chembai, Chemmankudi, Balamuralee Krishna, Yesudas, Seshagopal have performed here.
 Kathakali and other classical arts are other major attractions during the festival.

-Kalamezhuthum Pattum for Indiliyappan (Sastha) and 41 days bhajan during Mandalapooja (December/January), Shivarathri, Ashtamirohini, Bhagavatha Sapthaham during the Malayalam month of Dhanu (January/February), Ramayana masam, Vinayaka Chathurthi, Ponkala, Pathamudayam etc. are a few other notable festive occasions that occur throughout the year.